LedgerHQ/wallet-api/packages/client/README.md

 yarn doc:html
 ```

-The documentation will be generated in a `docs/markdown` or `docs/html` folder depending on the chosen format.
+The documentation will be generated in a `docs/reference` or `docs/html` folder depending on the chosen format.

+You can find the entrypoint to the generated doc [here](./docs/reference/modules.md).

 # Publish